armin-reichert/pacman-javafx/README.md

 ### Without locally installed Java runtime:
 - Download the zip file `pacman-javafx-tentackle-1.0-jlink.zip` from the release folder.
 Extract it somewhere and execute file `run.cmd` in folder `bin`.

-For other operating systems, you have to build the executable by yourself as described in the README.
+For other operating systems, you have to build the executable by yourself (execute the steps in the build script manually or create a shell script or whatever).
 Any help in creating a fat executable jar or adding OS-specific Maven targets is welcome.

 ## How to build locally